 Since 2001, Friends of Casco Bay has been sampling stormwater around the Bay, and we’ve detected the presence of pesticides, bacteria, and nutrients — pollutants that can damage water quality in Casco Bay.

 Be a Good Neighbor

 We have been bombarded with advertising messages that good neighbors maintain a weed-free, bug-free, “perfect” lawn.
-The sale of lawn care pesticides for residential use in Maine increased by 700% since 1995, meaning your neighbors now apply more pesticides than all of Maine’s farmers and foresters combined!
-In a recent statewide survey, though, 61% of Mainers said they do not apply fertilizers to their lawns.
+The sale of lawn care pesticides for residential use in Maine increased dramatically.

-Pesticides are poinsons, linked to health risks in children, pets, birds, butterflies, and marine life.
+Pesticides are poisonous, linked to health risks in children, pets, birds, butterflies, and marine life.

 Testing by FOCB confirms that pesticides and the nutrients in fertilizers are entering our coastal waters, turning coves into expanses of green slime and using up oxygen needed by marine life.

 Overfertilizing your lawn is like putting grass on steroids.
 Routine, scheduled chemical treatments stress the lawn by forcing growth